purpyviolet/IELTS-Learning-Notes/Writing Part/Part2 Map&FlowChart.md

-e.g. The flow chart illustrates the process of recycling cans and the whole process canbe divided into eight stages.
+e.g. The flow chart illustrates the process of recycling cans and the whole process can be divided into eight stages.